glasnt/talks/2017_07_DDDSydney/slides.md

 But I want to leave you with this section of her writing

 ---
-> PHP communities, for example, have lacked access to the development of DevOps tooling, the use of PHP is widely derided as being insecure by default, are they are widely mocked for being an “objectively bad language.” <!-- .slide: class="center" -->
+> PHP communities, for example, have lacked access<br>to the development of DevOps tooling,<br>the use of PHP is widely derided as being insecure by default, are they are widely mocked for being an<br>“objectively bad language.” <!-- .slide: class="center" -->
 ---

-> Yet people make their livings working with PHP, deploying PHP, trying to secure PHP.
-Don't they deserve the help that we received, the help of good practises and security-first development? <!-- .slide: class="center" -->
+> Yet people make their livings working with PHP,<br>deploying PHP, trying to secure PHP. <!-- .slide: class="center" -->

+> Don't they deserve the help that we received,<br>the help of good practices <br>and security-first development? <!-- .slide: class="center" -->
-> These people who can't improve their work because we won't work with them and drive them away from our communities with mockery and spite. <!-- .slide: class="center" -->
 ---

+> These people who can't improve their work<br>because we won't work with them<br>and we drive them away from our communities<br>with mockery and spite. <!-- .slide: class="center" -->
+---
 > And then they engineer things on their own, because they still need these tools, and we have the gall to ask why they didn't use these other tools. <!-- .slide: class="center" -->
 ---
-> Tools that we mocked them for asking about, telling them to get a real language, to rewrite their entire app, to rebuild from scratch because their particular path was not blessed enough. <!-- .slide: class="center" -->
+> Tools that we mocked them for asking about,<br>telling them to get a real language,<br>to rewrite their entire app,<br>to rebuild from scratch<br>because their particular path was not blessed enough. <!-- .slide: class="center" -->
 ---
-> I'm tired of calling people out again and again for dumping on PHP. <!-- .slide: class="center" -->
+> I'm tired of calling people out again and again<br>for dumping on PHP. <!-- .slide: class="center" -->

-> I'm tired of people dumping on Windows, that most popular operating system, because it's not what we choose to use <!-- .slide: class="center" -->
+> I'm tired of people dumping on Windows,<br>that most popular operating system,<br>because it's not what we choose to use. <!-- .slide: class="center" -->
 ---
 > We excluded people. <!-- .slide: class="center" -->